 Me: Those conversations should happen early and often, right?
 What’s the best way to start that discussion?

-Tim: Start making a list of the current troubles you have with your existing website.
+Tim: Start making a list of the current troubles you have with your existing business website design.
 From that list, we can prioritize the most important features and where the majority of everyone’s efforts should go.

 We’ve prepared several options for website packages so we can easily estimate costs and what might be involved in a new website.
 This allows us to be honest and upfront with our clients so everyone gets exactly what they need.